arkarsg/expo-realm-clerk-test/README.md

 - **Clerk** : Authentication provider
 - **MongoDB Realm with Device Sync** : Offline-first database provider

-> For MongoDB and Firebase Auth, refer [the other repo](to https://github.com/arkarsg/voyage/)
+> For MongoDB and Firebase Auth, refer [this other repo](https://github.com/arkarsg/voyage/)

 ---